Frequently Asked Questions

 - A: If we are ordering and supplying all of the parts for a complete build project we will require a deposit for the cost of the parts.
 The remainder of the balance owed must be paid prior to delivery.
 These builds usually require a deposit of $2,500 to $3,000 and take anywhere from 9 to 13 months to complete depending on the parts chosen.
 If it is a customer supplied parts build, then no payment is necessary until completion.

 Q: What is the cancellation policy?

 - A: We understand things happen and sometimes life changes quickly.
-In the event that you have to cancel after you have placed an order and made your deposit, we will give you a refund minus a $500 admin fee.
+In the event that you have to cancel after you have placed an order and have made your deposit, we could give you a refund minus a $500 admin fee.
 However, this is subject to how far in the process you are, or if your parts are a little more unique.